evinosheaforward/gan_learning/README.md

         - GPU: 30 Seconds

 # DND Map Maker (mapmaker)

+# Outputs:

+    - check out the sample_runs dir
+    - note the model is built to dist/ in case you want to pip install it
+    - sample outputs are in `sample_runs`:
+        -

+## Notes, thoughts, learning:
     - dataset is really small ~360 images (from map of the week)
         - pruned a few by hand after downloading the script
         - more data might be needed